 Certain vitamins and minerals may be lacking in an infant’s diet, especially in infants who were born prematurely.
 The importance of iron, fluoride, vitamin B12, and vitamin D will also be discussed here.

-WHEN SHOULD INFANTS START SOLIDS?
+WHEN SHOULD MY INFANT START SOLIDS?

-- Sit with support
+●Sit with support

-- Have good head and neck control
+●Have good head and neck control

-- Push up with straight elbows from lying face down
+●Push up with straight elbows from lying face down

-- Show readiness for varied textures of supplemental foods by placing their hands or toys in their mouth
+●Show readiness for varied textures of supplemental foods by placing their hands or toys in their mouth

-- Lean forward and open the mouth when interested in food, and lean back and turn away when uninterested in the food or not hungry
+●Lean forward and open the mouth when interested in food, and lean back and turn away when uninterested in the food or not hungry

-- By 8 to 10 months, infants begin to have the skills necessary to eat finger foods independently (can sit independently, grasp and release food, chew food [even without teeth], and swallow)
+●By 8 to 10 months, infants begin to have the skills necessary to eat finger foods independently (can sit independently, grasp and release food, chew food [even without teeth], and swallow).

 ●Young infants do not have the coordination and/or skills to safely swallow solid foods, which could lead to aspiration (inhaling food/liquid into the lungs).

 SOLID FOOD PRECAUTIONS

 The safest way to introduce highly allergenic foods has not been studied.
-It is possible for an allergic reaction to occur the first time the child eats a particular food.
-We recommend giving highly allergenic foods to high-risk children in the following manner (see "Introducing formula and solid foods to infants at risk for allergic disease"):
+It is possible for an allergic reaction to occur the first time a child eats a particular food.
+We recommend giving highly allergenic foods to high-risk children in the following manner (see "Introducing formula to infants at risk for allergic disease"):

-- If there is no apparent reaction, the food can be introduced in gradually increasing amounts
+●If there is no apparent reaction, the food can be introduced in gradually increasing amounts.

 TYPES OF SUPPLEMENTAL FOODS

 There is no one food that is recommended as a first food.
-Single-ingredient foods should be introduced first, one at a time, every few days, to determine if the child has an allergic reaction.
+Single-ingredient foods should be introduced first, one at a time, every few days, to determine if your child has an allergic reaction.
 As solid foods are introduced, infants should consume no more than 28 to 32 ounces of formula per day.
 Breastfed children can continue to nurse on demand.

 Infant cereals can be prepared by adding breast milk, infant formula, or water.
-The consistency should initially be thin, and may be made thicker over time.
+The consistency should initially be thin and may be made thicker over time.
 Cereal should be offered initially by spoon in small amounts (one teaspoon [5 mL]) at the end of breast- or bottle-feeding.
-Spoon-feeding helps to develop the infant's ability to coordinate mouth and swallowing movements as well as enhance future speech development.
+Spoon-feeding helps to develop your infant's ability to coordinate mouth and swallowing movements as well as enhance future speech development.
 Gradually increase the amount of cereal to one to four tablespoons (15 to 60 mL) twice per day (table 1).

-The goal is to expose the infant to new flavors and textures of food.
+The goal is to expose your infant to new flavors and textures of food.
 The amount eaten is less important.
 The order in which foods are introduced (vegetable, fruit, or meat first) is probably less important than the texture and consistency of the food.

-- First foods should be finely puréed, contain only one ingredient, and should not contain additives (salt, sugar).
+●First foods should be finely puréed, contain only one ingredient, and should not contain additives (salt, sugar).
 Vitamin C (also called ascorbic acid) is often added to commercially prepared infant foods.

-- Third foods are usually combinations of food types, some of which have texture to encourage chewing.
+●Third foods are usually combinations of food types, some of which have texture to encourage chewing.
 Some are seasoned with spices, although foods should not contain added salt or sugar.
 Chunkier blends often contain puréed food with small pieces of pasta, vegetables, or meat.

 Safety issues with jarred baby food — Safety issues regarding jars of baby food include the following:

-- After opening a jar or container of baby food, store it carefully to avoid spoilage.
+●After opening a jar or container of baby food, store it carefully to avoid spoilage.

-- Jars of infant foods, once opened, should be discarded after two to three days according to most manufacturers.
+●Jars of infant foods, once opened, should be discarded after two to three days according to most manufacturers.

-- Store-bought foods should be served from a bowl rather than out of the jar to avoid contaminating the unused portion.
+●Store-bought foods should be served from a bowl rather than out of the jar to avoid contaminating the unused portion.
 Food left in the bowl should be discarded.

-- Jarred foods may be served cold, room temperature, or warm.
+●Jarred foods may be served cold, room temperature, or warm.

 Preparing baby food at home — You may choose to make your own puréed baby food for a variety of reasons (eg, freshness, increased variety and texture, cost, avoidance of preservatives, etc).
 The United States Department of Agriculture provides guidelines for safe preparation of baby food at home.